sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

             jonas.development    false

 This allows JOnAS to startup appropriately with Liferay installed.

 ### Configuring Containers in JOnAS [](id=configuring-containers-in-jonas-liferay-portal-6-2-user-guide-15-en)

 Now that the application server has all extraneous services and applications disabled, you can now tweak the configuration of the containers within JOnAS:
 Tomcat and OSGi.
-By default, the Tomcat container is set to listen on a different HTTP port and HTTPS port than Liferay uses by default.
+By default, the Tomcat container is set to listen on a different HTTP HTTPS ports than the ones Liferay uses by default.

 To change the Tomcat ports for Liferay's use: